TLCFEM/suanPan-manual/docs/Library/Constraint/MaxForce.md

 # MaxForce

 The `MaxForce` constraint applies a [`FixedLength`](FixedLength.md) constraint to a pair of nodes.
-The constraint is only active when the force is below a specified threshold.
+The constraint is only active when the **magnitude** of the connecting force is below a specified threshold.

 ## Syntax